This post may contain affiliate links, view our disclosure.

 - Bake the pastries until they’re golden, about 22 to 25 minutes at 350F.

-- Measure out all ingredients before getting started.
+- Measure out all ingredients before beginning.
 If you have a kitchen scale available, it’s the most precise way to measure, which is helpful for baking.

 - The sugar syrup should be cool when you brush it onto the hot pastries so they absorb the syrup.

-During the summer I spent in Paris, most of the Pain Suisse I saw in boulangeries and pâtisseries was made from brioche dough.
+Most of the Pain Suisse I saw in boulangeries and pâtisseries in Paris was made from brioche dough (a type of enriched dough).

-However, sometimes Pain Suisse pastries are also made from a laminated dough, which yields a flaky, buttery-layered pastry similar to a croissant.
+However, sometimes Pain Suisse pastries contain laminated dough.
+This yields a flaky, buttery-layered pastry similar to a croissant.

 In Paris, I saw that Pain Suisse au Chocolat pastries were typically rectangular.
-If made out of laminated dough instead of brioche dough, they were twisted.
-I also saw Pain Suisse Chocolat Noisette was a similar shape (it has hazelnuts and chocolate – yum)!
+I also saw Pain Suisse Chocolat Noisette was a similar rectangular shape (it has hazelnuts and chocolate – yum)!

 More Decadent Pastries to Make